Quantum Approximate Optimization Algorithm for Test Case Optimization: Results and analyses

 These results encourage further investigation for other TCO problems (such as test case prioritization) and even other software engineering optimization problems, e.g., optimally allocating requirements for reviewing, finding optimal configurations for highly configurable systems, and searching for optimal software refactoring methods~\cite{ramirez2019survey}.
 The way of creating the Ising formulations for such problems will be very similar to what we present in this paper for TCO problems.
+For example, for resource allocation problems, assigning a resource to a specific task can be represented as a decision variable, and the suitability of that resource to the task can be considered the corresponding attribute value.
+We optimize the assignment of various resources to all tasks to maximize the total suitability~\cite{otero2009systematic}.
 In the future, we foresee the need to recommend optimal Ising formulations for each kind of software engineering problem and identify suitable settings for QAOA and the impact-guided decomposition strategy of \ourApproach, via empirical studies.